-- (i) The mast shall comply with the dimensions and requirements specified on the mast design specifications and measurement diagrams and/or the measurement form. - (ii) The tolerances on the design shape are as stated in the mast design specifications and measurement diagrams. - (v) The mast heel fitting and deck ring shall be mounted concentric to the mast section within ± 1mm. - (iv) The mast shall be hollow throughout its whole length.
+- (i) The mast shall comply with the dimensions and requirements specified on the mast design specifications and measurement diagrams and/or the measurement form, except that the triangular sail track at elder SCS / Marström masts is grandfathered for all events. - (ii) The tolerances on the design shape are as stated in the mast design specifications and measurement diagrams. - (v) The mast heel fitting and deck ring shall be mounted concentric to the mast section within ± 1mm. - (iv) The mast shall be hollow throughout its whole length.
 In order to facilitate inspection of the internal mast section, the heel fitting shall be open or removable without damage. - (v) To provide class statistics and information for sailors, 10 mast bend measurements (5 transverse and 5 fore-&-aft) shall be obtained as prescribed on the mast measurement diagram. - (vi) The mast shall pivot on its heel.
 It shall be supported only at the heel and the deck ring. - (vii) The mast shall be secured in position in the boat when sailing so that the heel cannot be lifted out of the mast step in any mast position. - (viii) A manufacturer shall issue with each mast a measurement form issued by IECU.
-This form shall have three sections, i.e.: - a) An Authorised Manufacturers Declaration (AMD) duly signed and filled out by the manufacturer, stating that the mast complies with the relevant class rules. - b) A manufacturer's measurement section duly signed and filled out by the authorised manufacturer. - c) An official measurers section duly signed and filled out by an official measurer stating:
+This form shall have three sections, i.e.: - a) an Authorised Manufacturers Declaration (AMD) duly signed and filled out by the manufacturer, stating that the mast complies with the relevant class rules. - b) a manufacturer's measurement section duly signed and filled out by the authorised manufacturer. - c) an official measurers section duly signed and filled out by an official measurer stating:

-- that the mast complies with the relevant class rules.

-- the measurers confirmation that the measurements in section b) are correct.

-- (ix) Each mast (near the gooseneck), shall have: - a) permanently fixed a unique identifying numbered Authorised Manufacturer Sticker (AMS) issued by ISAF and distributed by IECU.
-Procedure for AMS fee and fee apportioning shall be similar as stated in Class Rules 2.2.4 (i & ii) for ICF. - an Authorised Manufacturer Code (AMC), allocated by IECU following approval of each prototype by ISAF, clearly legible and indelibly marked next to the AMS in figures not less than 6mm high.
+- that the mast complies with the relevant class rules. - the measurers confirmation that the measurements in section b) are correct. - (ix) Each mast (near the gooseneck), shall have: - a) permanently fixed a unique identifying numbered Authorised Manufacturer Sticker (AMS) issued by ISAF and distributed by IECU.
+Procedure for AMS fee and fee apportioning shall be similar as stated in Class Rules 2.2.4 (i & ii) for ICF. - b) an Authorised Manufacturer Code (AMC), allocated by IECU following approval of each prototype by ISAF, clearly legible and indelibly marked next to the AMS in figures not less than 6mm high.
 This code may be invalidated if it is established that masts have deviated from the class rules after prototype approval.